HAYKAY2010/TrendHive-Sales-Analysis/README.md

 - Efforts should be made to open stores in other countries across the globe, especially in conitnents not already captured, e,g Africa, South America, and Africa.

 ### Challenges
-- The date posed some challenge wi=hile working with it.
+- The date posed some challenge while working with it.

 [Interact with the report here](https://1drv.ms/x/c/af45511f674b7166/EdTqt5swSDpGuDgjEFP-li4BfIojL0QhHNOUtgcwNf9GlQ?e=DOD4Xg)